Disciplinska komisija: Members

 The members are: Edo Maajka, Frenkie, HZA, Mirnes and Moonja.
 Their DJ and producer is DJ Soul.
 Koma left the group in 2005.

 Themes

 "Komisionari" (as they are called), mostly record rap battle or just battle songs, but they are also known for their shocking social themes, which include criticism of the political situation in Bosnia.

 They got a lot of recognition with their songs "America 1" and "America 2", in which they attack American politics and George W Bush.

-They also featured guest artists, the most one so far was Sove.
+They also featured guest artists, the most famous one so far was Sove.

 Songs

 These are some songs by DK.